-\ See Rule 7. † To be chosen from the Economics Options listed in Rule 16.
+See Rule 8.
+See Rule 7.

-Subject to the approval of the Head of School, this subject may be replaced by 15.102 Economics II where specific honours work is prescribed in another subject.
+To be chosen from the Economics Options listed in Rule 16.
+Subject to the approval of the Head of School, this subject may be replaced by 15.102 Economics II where specific honours work is prescribed in another

-Subject to the approval of the Head of School, this subject may be replaced by 15.103 Economics III where specific honours work is prescribed in another
+¶ Subject to the approval of the Head of School, this subject may be replaced by 15.103 Economics III where specific honours work is prescribed in another subject.